PCAone Tutorial (v0.7.0)

 • Supports the PLINK, BGEN, Beagle genetic data formats.

-• Supports a general comma separated CSV format for single cell RNA-seq or bulk RNA-seq data compressed by zstd.
+• Supports the comma separated CSV format with integer/float entries for single cell (or bulk) RNA-seq data compressed by zstd.

 • Supports EMU algorithm for scenario with large proportion of missingness.